Make a Difference

 However, if we have to cancel for hazardous weather, or any other reason, we will notify registered volunteers via email no later than 1.5 hours prior to the start of the workday (sooner if possible) and will also make phone calls to volunteers as needed.
 If you need to cancel your registration, please let us know as soon as possible.
 We plan our work tasks, equipment, and staffing based on the number of stewardship volunteers signed up.

 Unfortunately, we cannot allow your fluffy friends to join us on our stewardship day.
-While we love our animals, pets are not permitted at any of our events due to safety concerns, their impacts to wildlife, and other risks involved.
+While we love our animals, pets are prohibited at any of our events due to safety concerns and other risks.

 You bet!
 Groups are welcome on community stewardship days listed on our calendar.
 If your group consists of 10 or more people available for a minimum of 4 hours, we may also be able to schedule a custom group workday for you.
 Although RMFI does not require a fee for custom group workdays, donations from corporate groups and welcomed and highly encouraged to help cover our costs associated with running the event.